-Fish Catch Block Predominant Species Caught Average Weight (lbs.)
-Average Value (current \$\$) 607 Pacific sardine, market squid, pink shrimp 59,278 \$110, 495 608 Market squid, Dover sole, longspine thornyhead 56,297 \$59,689 615 Hagfish, market squid, sablefish 159,871 \$371,799 616 Sablefish, chinook salmon, hagfish 20,946 \$31,486 Total: 296,392 \$462,974
+607 Pacific sardine, market squid, 59,278 \$110, 495

+pink shrimp

+608 Market squid, Dover sole, 56,297 \$59,689

+longspine thornyhead

+615 Hagfish, market squid, 159,871 \$371,799

+sablefish

+616 Sablefish, chinook salmon, 20,946 \$31,486

+hagfish

+Total: 296,392 \$462,974

 • Commercial Landings Data: In addition to the information available from the Fish Catch Block System, commercial fishing data for the project area is available from landings reported at Morro Bay and Port San Luis.
 While "catch" refers to the amount and value of fish caught, and is reported in terms of weight and dollars, respectively, "landings" refer to the amount and value of fish brought in to the ports, with landings values representing the amount of money paid to the fishermen.
-Similar to the catch values above, these data do not provide an exact description of commercial fishing interests from outside the area, and do not include fish taken to other harbors by local commercial fishing interests - however, they provide a general measure of economic value.
+Similar to the catch values above, these data do not provide an exact description of commercial fishing's importance in the area's economy - for example, they include fish landed by commercial fishing interests from outside the area, and do not include fish taken to other harbors by local commercial fishing interests - however, they provide a general measure of economic value.
 The table below, which is derived from the project EIR, provides the annual commercial landings for Port San Luis and Morro Bay for all gear types and species from 2000 to 2009.
 Although the annual landings are highly variable, they represent an average yearly value of about \$1.19 million at Port San Luis and about \$2.6 million at Morro Bay.